-- A service coordinator may be a primary service provider, consulting service provider, or a case manager.
+A service coordinator may be a primary service provider, consulting service provider, or a case manager.
 A service coordinator who is not qualified to provide other professional services should not be tasked with discipline specific service delivery.
 The primary service provider should be based on the primary needs of the infant, toddler, and family.
 Consulting service providers can assist the primary service provider with service delivery.
 Primary and consulting service providers, independent from the service coordinator, should provide professional services within their realm of expertise.
-For example, if a child's primary need is in the area of communication, the speech-language pathologist or audiologist should serve as the primary service provider.
+For example, if a child's primary need is in communication, the audiologists or speech-language pathologist (SLP) should serve as the primary service provider.
 Other professionals may serve in consulting roles.
 Any of the professionals or a separate case manager may serve as the service coordinator.

-- Speech-language pathologists and audiologists should be mindful of the role that they are being asked to play on a team, and they should agree to only provide services consistent with their scope of practice for evaluation, assessment, and treatment.
-Speech-language pathologists or audiologists may serve as the service coordinator when the child's primary needs are in the area of communication.
-The individual serving as the service coordinator needs expertise in the area of case management, which is different from the skills required to be a service provider.
-Therefore, speech-language pathologists and audiologists, like other members of the IFSP team, would need additional time and expertise in case management in order to assume the role of the service coordinator.
+Audiologists and SLPs should be mindful of the role that they are being asked to play on a team, and they should agree to only provide services consistent with their scope of practice for evaluation, assessment, and treatment.
+Audiologists or SLPs may serve as the service coordinator when the child's primary needs are in communication.
+The individual serving as the service coordinator needs expertise in case management, which is different from the skills required to be a service provider.
+Therefore, audiologists and SLPs, like other members of the IFSP team, would need additional time and expertise in case management to assume the role of the service coordinator.